Blosc/blogsite/posts/tensordot-pure-persistent.rst

 As can be seen, the amount of memory required by the different approaches is very different, although none requires more than a small fraction of the total working set (which is 3, 26 and 50 GB, respectively).
 This is because all approaches are out-of-core, and only load small chunks of data into memory at any given time.

 The benchmarks were executed on an AMD Ryzen 9800X3D CPU, with 16 logical cores and 64GB of RAM, using Ubuntu Linux 25.04.
 We have used the following versions of the libraries: python-blosc2 3.10.1, h5py 3.14.0, zarr 3.1.3, 2025.9.1, and numpy 2.3.3.
-All backends are using Blosc or Blosc2 as the compression backend, and using the same number of threads for compression and decompression.
-You can find the notebook used for the benchmarks in the `Python-Blosc2 repository <https://github.com/Blosc/python-blosc2/blob/main/bench/ndarray/tensordot_pure_persistent.ipynb>`_.
+All backends are using Blosc or Blosc2 as the compression backend, with same codecs and filters, and using the same number of threads for compression and decompression.

 Analysis
 ~~~~~~~~